 The Standards establish what the College’s responsibilities are in providing these services, ensuring that the Welsh language is not treated any less favourably than the English language.
 The Standards for the College came into force on 1 April 2018.

-Please find below a link to our Welsh Language Standards Implementation Policy.
+Please find below a link to our Welsh Language and Culture Strategy.

 The Welsh Language Commissioner has included four standard themes in our final Compliance Notice and they are listed below.

 |Standard Theme||Who It Applies To|

 |Service Delivery Standards||Students, applicants and members of the public in order to promote or facilitate the use of the Welsh language, and ensure that they are not treated less favourably.|